DSC-Capstone/dsc-capstone.github.io/assignments/projects/q2-proposal.md

 # 💍 Quarter 2 Project Proposal
 {:.no_toc}

+{: .red }
+**Note: These specifications have not been updated for Fall 2023.
+They will change somewhat but will remain the same in spirit.
+This warning will be removed once they have been updated.**

 *This document also takes the place of Methodology Lesson 7.
 You should read it before you complete [Methodology Assignment 4](../../methodology/q1/04), due on Sunday, November 13th.*

 As you know, your main deliverable throughout the capstone sequence is your Quarter 2 Project.
 In order to ensure that you'll be able to successfully execute your project, you're required to submit a detailed proposal.